kghite/puzld/docs/copy.md

 * Themes - What's the theme of your puzzle?
 	* Crime, Mystery, Adventure, Music, Storytime
-* Styles - What type of puzzle would you like?
+* Styles - What is the style of your puzzle?
 	* Cipher, Escape Room, Math Game, Trivia Challenge
 * Difficulty - What should people say when they figure it out?
 	* My hamster could solve this